Hulbert, Oklahoma

-Hulbert is a town in Cherokee County, Oklahoma, United States, named after Ben H. Hulbert, a prominent Cherokee man.
+Hulbert (ᎦᏚᏏ) is a town in Cherokee County, Oklahoma, United States, named after Ben H. Hulbert, a prominent Cherokee man.
 The population was 483 at the 2020 census, previously it was 590 in 2010.
 Our Lady of the Annunciation of Clear Creek Monastery is a Benedictine monastery located in Hulbert.
 The Clear Creek Monastery, recently elevated to the status of an abbey, is a foundation abbey of France's Notre Dame de Fontgombault, which is itself a foundation abbey of Saint Pierre de Solesmes, also in France.

 History

 The Hulbert Store and Grist Mill was built in 1890 were built between the towns of Wagoner and Tahlequah in 1890.
 According to local legend, a white trapper from Kentucky named Benjamin Hulbert married a Cherokee woman and built a store on her allotted land.
 A settlement formed around it.
 The community moved to its present location after the turn of the 20th Century to be closer to the nearest railroad.
 A post office opened there May 4, 1903.
 The town of Hulbert incorporated on January 18, 1965.
 It became a city in 1996.